Quirly/Projects_Udacity_Web_Development_Frontend_TravelApp/travelapp/README.md

-# Front End Web Developer Nanodegree Program: CAPSTONE Project
+# Travel Web App (HTML/CSS/JavaScript/Node/Webpack)

-## Build a Travel App
+## Front End Web Developer Nanodegree Program: CAPSTONE Project: Build a Travel App

-This app was developed to help you to plan your holidays.
-You can type in a city, start and end date and will get back the weather forecast for the time of travel.
+This app was developed within Udacity's Front End Web Developer Nanodegree program as a final project.
+You can type in a city, start and end date and will get back the weather forecast on a day-to-day basis for the time you are traveling.

-As an endpoint or backend, GeoApify API is used to request coordinates for a given destination.
-These coordinates are sent to Weatherbit API to fetch forecast data for the time you are traveling.
-Additionally, free pictures from your destination are fetched from Pixabay.
+First, you type in a location and a time span.
+After having submitted, an endpoint or backend, GeoApify API is used to request coordinates for this destination given by the user.
+These coordinates are then, in a second step, sent to Weatherbit API to fetch forecast data for the time you are traveling.
+Additionally, free pictures from your destination are fetched from Pixabay to provide you with first impressions of your destination.

-The responsive webpage (frontend) and its functions were developed by Quirly.
+This Single Page App or responsive webpage (frontend) and its functions were developed by Quirly.

 ### Table of Contents